sixgirlsandaguy/TicTacToe/Docs/DevelopmentManual.md

 ##Developer Manual

 This manual is considered to be a guide for new developers that are going to access the project and work on it. </br>
-Staðfest er að forritið keyri á Unix skel á tölvu.

 ##Program

 The user needs to have access to the following:

 **GitHub:** The program is stored in the source control system Github.
 The user will be added to the Organization of the program, SixGirlsAndAGuy.
-Then, he has an access to the program repository, TicTacToe.
+Then, he has an access to the program public repository, TicTacToe.

 **Shell:** The program runs on a virtual machine, a making of Advania Cloud Service.  <br /> Once a user has an access to the machine, he can sign up with the username(@)the ip number of the machine.
 The ip number is 82.221.50.244.
 Example of user entrance: nonniBobo@82.221.50.244 <br />